jgbarah/evaluating-foss-projects/kinds.md

 TBD: importance of evaluating if such a competing market existis or not, and how it is.

 ## The importance of transparency

+Free, open source software communities are a matter of trust.
+All participants want to feel that the rules of the community are fair, and that everyone is considered on the value of their contributions, with no bias due other factors.
+For that, it is very important that the information about what happens in the community is transparent, and available to anyone.
+This is one of the main reasons for adopting open development models in FOSS communities.

+But having the data available is not enough.
+Specially in large projects, the community needs some means to understand what is happening.
+The quantity of data may be really large, and it is not easy to extract from it useful information.
+Therefore, transparency is not only providing the data, but providing the data in a way that it is useful for the community, in a way that helps it to understand what's happening at several levels of detail.

 ### The many facets of transparency